KimFarida/HNG-Stage-2/DOCUMENTATION.md

 - Data validation is minimal in this example.

 ### Setup and Deployment
-To set up and deploy this API, follow these steps:
+Setting up and deploying the API on PythonAnywhere has already been taken care of.
+You don't need to perform these steps again because your application is live on https://kimfarida1.eu.pythonanywhere.com.

+However, if you want to understand how the deployment process works or if you're working on a development environment, you can follow these steps:

-* Clone the repositor
+* Clone the repository
 * Install the required dependencies
 * Configure the database URI
 * Create the database tables by running: `flask create_tables`
 * Run the Flask application: `flask run`

+Now, you can test the API by making requests to `http://localhost:5000/api` or `http://localhost:5000/api/<identifier>` in your local environment.

 For more detailed instructions, refer to the project's README or documentation.